tzweigle/TechBlog/Readme.md

 ## **Skill 1.5 challenge**

-1.Block Microsoft accounts?
+1. Block Microsoft accounts?

  * in my Local policies and the security option I am given the ability to either make it so a MS account cannot be added or worse yet that one cannot be logged into. making the machines OS all but worthless.

-2.Change the password limit to 10?
+2. Change the password limit to 10?

 * I can alter the password length (in my VM) using security settings, to account polices and then to password policy.
 Max it will allow is 20 characters and putting 000 will not require a password.

-3.Disable secure desktop in UAC?
+3. Disable secure desktop in UAC?

  * A Secure Desktop is a desktop that is out of scope of other applications accessibility that will display when a UAC alert is prompted. you can turn this setting off in Local policies, security options and scroll down to User account control: switch to the secure desktop when prompting for elevation.
 This will prevent the darkened background and locking of accessibility when UAC would prompt.